 Can I block the QAP menu trigger (Middle Mouse Button) if it interfere with one of my other apps?

 Yes.
-There may be some applications where the user does not want the QAP menu mouse trigger (by default, Middle Mouse Button) to interfere with the app's normal behavior.
-QAP allows to block the QAP mouse menu based on the window title or window class identification (or, with v9+, process name).
+There may be some applications where the user does not want the QAP menu mouse trigger (by default, Middle Mouse Button) to interfere with the app’s normal behavior.
+QAP allows to block the QAP mouse menu based on the window title, window class or process name.

 But, before considering blocking hotkeys, you could first see if another hotkey would best fit your needs.
-If yes, use the Options window, tab Hotkeys to select different triggers for the QAP menu.
+If yes, use the Options window, tab Popup Hotkeys to select different triggers for the QAP menu.

-If you prefer the exclusion approach, open the Exclusions list in the Options.
+If you prefer the exclusion approach, open the Popup Menu tab in the Options.
 In the Mouse trigger Blacklist or Whitelist text zone, select the exclusion (Blacklist) or inclusion (Whitelist) approach and enter any part of the window title of the application to exclude (the window title is what appears in the top horizontal bar of the window).
 You can enter multiple exclusions, one per line.

 For example, to exclude Google Chrome and Microsoft Word applications, enter the following two lines in the exclusion list:

 Google Chrome Microsoft Word

 Click Save and try the to open the menu again in these windows.
 The menu won't show up.
 The QAP hotkey is disabled and the Middle Mouse Button click is sent to the target window as if QAP was not running.

 By default, QAP will only block the mouse hotkey in the app's main window.
 You can also disable the mouse hotkey in app's dialog boxes by adding the prefix * (asterisk) to the title or the class name, for example:

 In this example, the mouse hotkey will be blocked in both the 3D Studio Max main window and in its dialog boxes.